reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 >   *No Defect* - defect was investigated and defined as not a defect.

-ReportPortal allows the use of existing defect types (Product Bug, Automation Bug, System Issue, No Defect) and or to create custom ones on project settings page.
+ReportPortal allows the use of existing defect types (Product Bug, Automation Bug, System Issue, No Defect, To investigate) and or to create custom ones on project settings page.

 To create custom defect types, perform the following steps: